paigejohnson751-dot/meteo473-sp26-group1/README.md

 # Meteo 473 Threat Index — Group 1

 ## Project Description
-We are focusing on an application-specific impact for our threat index where weather impacts skiing conditions.This threat index focus is more application rather than a specific weather phenomenom because we aren't just looking at a single winter storm or other phenomenom, we're looking at how specific weather conditions combined make for optimal days to enjoy skiing in the Northeast.
+Our project has created a threat index that maps where weather impacting skiing conditions has created either favorable or unfavorable conditions for skiing.
+This threat index focus is more application based rather than focusing on a specific weather phenomenom because we're looking at how specific weather conditions combined make for optimal days to enjoy skiing in the Northeast.
 While many indices focus on the severity of a storm, this index focuses on recreational viability.
 In the Northeast, conditions are notorious for being either really harsh and volatile with ice to being extremely warm and slushy slow within just a couple of days.

-This index synthesizes Numerical Weather Prediction (NWP data) which accounts for both the quality of conditions and the physical comfort of the skier.
+This threat index synthesizes Numerical Weather Prediction (NWP data) which accounts for both the quality of conditions and the physical comfort of the skier.
+The variables we used to create this index are as followed:
+- Temperature (2m)
+- Total Precipitation (inches)
+- Categorial Snow
+- Wind Speed (mph)
+- Total Cloud Cover

 ## Group Members
 - Paige Johnson